jhammann/jquery-navScroll/README.md

 | `mobileDropdown` | If your navigation hides and is used as a dropdown on small screens setting this to true hides the dropdown after a click. | Boolean | false |
 | `mobileDropdownClassName` | Additionaly you can insert the mobile nav's classname here, when left empty the plugin searches for a `<ul>` in the same parent element. | String | '' |
 | `mobileBreakpoint` | The 'mobile' breakpoint (like the max-width of a media query).
 It's recommended that you check this if you use mobile dropdown support. | Integer | 1024 |

+## Specific scrollTime

+The scrollTime option is for all `<a>` tags inside the element on which navScroll is called.
+If you want different scrollTimes for different anchors you have to include the data-attribute `data-scrolltime`.
+The value should be a number.
+The 'Section 3' URL in the [demo](http://jhammann.github.io/jquery-navScroll/demo/) is an example of this.

+#Changelog

+## Version 1.1

+* Added support for the scrollTime data attribute.